GDG-GTBIT/HACKTOBERFEST21-GTBIT-WEBDEV/README.md

 <li>After Completion of work Open a Pull Request with a template provided.</li>
 <li>Mentor will review it and let you know if any changes are required and get it merged.</li>
 <li>Only the existing issues can be worked upon, contributors are not allowed to open any issues of their own.</strong></li>
+<li>After this your commit will be merged into our repository.</li>
 <li>Do-Follow Code of Conduct.</li>
 <li>Happy Coding 💻</li>
 </ul>